rajyadav1814/edge-agents/scripts/sparc2/README.md

 - **Learning**: Understand how to improve your code with detailed explanations
 - **Technical Debt Reduction**: Systematically identify and address technical debt
 - **Codebase Exploration**: Use vector search to find similar patterns across your codebase
+- **AI Agent Integration**: Use the MCP server to connect AI assistants with your codebase

 ## Technology Stack